-Complaints about the content of an advertisement or marketing communication can be made under this Code and the other AANA Codes to Ad Standards1.
+Complaints about the content of an advertisement or marketing communication can be made under this Code and the other AANA Codes to Ad Standards Bureau1.

-Once Ad Standards has received your complaint, it then assesses the complaint to determine whether it is eligible for consideration by the Ad Standards Community Panel.
-The Community Panel is the body established to consider complaints.
+Once the Ad Standards Bureau has received your complaint, it then assesses the complaint to determine whether it is eligible for consideration by the Ad Standards Community Panel.
+The Panel is the body established to consider complaints.

 If accepted the advertiser/marketer is notified and a response is requested.

-The complaint is then considered by the Community Panel and the advertiser and complainant are advised of the determination.
+The complaint is then considered by the Panel and the advertiser and complainant are advised of the determination.
 A case report is then published.
 The original complainant or advertiser/marketer can also ask for a review of the determination.